 "Italian composer.
 Nothing is known of his life until he arrived in Munich from Venice in 1715 as a viola player for the Elector of Bavaria, Max Emanuel.
 A short time afterwards, in 1716, he left for the Würtemburg court of Duke Eberhard Ludwig in Stuttgart, where in 1717, as "musique directeur, maître des concerts de la chambre" he succeded Johann Christoph Pez in the office of court Kapellmeister.
 During the years 1719-21, Reinhard Keiser attempted determinedly but unsuccessfully to oust the "damned Italian" from his position.
 In 1731 Brescianello finally received the title "Councillor and First Kapellmeister."
 By then he was successfully in charge of a large court orchestra that on occasion numbered more than sixty musicians.
 Following the death of the sovereign Karl Alexander in 1737, the court finances were so catastrophically reduced that the orchestra was reduced to just a few musicians and Brescianello lost his post.
 It was not until 1744, when Karl Eugen assumed the throne, that Brescianello was reappointed to his former positiom, from which he finally retired in 1751.
 He remained in Stuttgart, where he died in 1758.
 He built his reputation more on performing and conducting (by all accounts he almost single-handedly rejuvenated musical life in Stuttgart during his tenure there), though he composed a few instrumental works as well."

-This edition of the Brescianello: Concerto in C major, Bre 3

-There is one manuscript edition at the Saxon State Library in Dresden (SLUB) available from IMSLP.
+This edition of the Brescianello: Concerto in C major, Bre 2 There are two manuscript editions at the Saxon State Library in Dresden (SLUB) available from IMSLP.
 Mus.
-2364-0-6 Schrank No: II, 2.
-Fach, 47, Lage "No: 1 Concerto ........ del Sign.
-Briganello" It is a set of parts, some duplicated in a different hand.
+2364-0-2,2 Schrank No: II, 2.
+Fach, 55, Lage "No: 5 Concerto del Sign.
+Brescianello" The first version is a full score, very cramped and sometimes hard to read, but at least containing the figured bass.
+It is full of mistakes and inconsistencies.
+The other is a set of parts, beautifully copied, in a different hand (Johann Gottlieb Morgenstern).
+Sadly it reproduces the mistakes and anomalies in the original score faithfully.
+I have done my best to intuitively reconcile the most glaring anomalies, especially slurs.
+Performers should consult the original ms. and decide for themselves.
+The 'keyboard reduction' part is simply that - a fairly rough-and-ready combination of the 2nd violin and viola parts for non-orchestral performance.
+It is not a continuo realization.
+The score has been typeset in Score, by the San Andreas Press.
+Please report any errors to abonds@swiftdsl.com.au Alan Bonds Perth, Western Australia May, 2016